 100% Plastic-Free Produce Packaging Since 1923

 With so many innovations filling the produce packaging marketplace, did you know there remains one option that has endured?
 This 100% plastic-free option for produce bundling and packaging was first marketed to growers, shippers, and distributors of fresh fruits and vegetables back in 1923 by William H. Spencer.
 He promoted them as a practical and versatile replacement for twine (which was the dominant bundling tool of the day).
 His persistence paid off and, in the end, he effectively changed how businesses bundled.
 He is credited for inventing the 3C and 9C variations for celery and cauliflower – just to name a few.
-The item that is once again changing the way businesses package their products by virtue of being a practical and versatile replacement for single-use plastic packaging is the sustainable and eco-friendly … RUBBER BAND!
+The item that is once again changing the way businesses package their products by virtue of being a practical and versatile replacement for single-use plastic packaging is the reusable … RUBBER BAND!

 In general, rubber bands are a sustainable product.
 Whether it’s a Non-Latex Rubber Band, an EPDM Anchor Band, or a SuperSize Band, they can be reused in many different ways, which increases their sustainability.
 Depending on the exact type of rubber band, the harvesting of the latex itself is an eco-friendly process.
 For instance, the latex that is used in our Pale Crepe Gold, Advantage, and Sterling rubber bands is harvested from rubber trees similar to the process used to extract maple syrup.
 The trees can be tapped for up to 28 years and can be harvested without cutting down the trees.
 Additionally, programs and education for rubber tappers that help reduce deforestation and promote better use and management of natural resources have made rubber tapping more sustainable.